E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 - DNS translates hostnames into IP addresses
 - An A record maps a hostname to an IPv4 address
 - Clients must know which DNS server to query
-- DNS requires IP connectivity between the client and DNS server
+- DNS depends on working IP connectivity between the client and DNS server
-- Routing can carry DNS queries between different VLANs
+- DNS can operate across routed VLANs
-- Successful name resolution does not replace normal IP routing
+- Name resolution and network connectivity are separate functions
-- DNS allows users and applications to access resources by name instead of IP address
+- A server can still be reachable by IP even when DNS resolution fails
-- A missing or incorrect DNS record prevents successful name resolution
+- Successful DNS resolution does not automatically prove that the application itself is working
-- Verification should prove both hostname resolution and access to the actual service
+- End-to-end testing should verify both name resolution and access to the actual service

 ---